Weather Window Logic

 def load_cached_baseline() -> Optional[pd.DataFrame]:

-"""Return cached weather baseline or None if unavailable."""
+"""Return the last known-good weather baseline, or None if unavailable."""

 return None